DCsunset/snapshotfs/README.md

 A fuse-based read-only filesystem to provide a snapshot view (tar archives) of directories or files without actually creating the archives

 Snapshotfs is useful for backup or file transfer without creating duplicate archives.
-Currently, only Linux system is supported (it might work in macOS but it's not tested).
+Currently, only Linux system is supported.

 ## Installation